Brunswick Beethoven Festival composers and musicians

 Copyright Brunswick Beethoven Festival.
 All rights reserved.

-For media or event enquiries contact President Mark Higginbotham on 0438 384 574 or email.
+For media or event enquiries contact Director Mark Higginbotham on 0438 384 574 or email.

 We acknowledge the Tradtional Owners of the land this festival operates of the Wurundjeri Woi-wurrung.
 We pay our respects to the Elders, past, present and emerging.